 It was Rumi, the Sufi poet and mystic of the thirteenth century, who wrote: ‘Silence is the language of God, all else is poor translation.’
 Silence is the human encounter of God par excellence.
 It is before human language.
 Words will always poorly translate silence.
-Any one of us who seek the divine life will be invited to grow in the divine language.
+Any one of us who seek the divine life will be invited to grow in its language.
 Risking the translation of silence into words is best done reverently, sparingly, and by those mature enough in silence.

 In the seventeenth century, Blaise Pascal said: ‘All of man’s [sic] unhappiness is caused by his inability to stay quietly in a room by himself.’
 Many of us find it difficult to be quietly ourselves.
 To do so can reveal the ‘inner tongue’, our thoughts as words.
 An attempt at this silence can also cause us to experience what the Desert Mothers and Fathers of the early church called our passions, what we might call today our inner woundedness.

-Benedict is concerned here with what motivates the use of words: is it esteem for silence or is it a wounded heart?
+Benedict is concerned here with what motivates the use of words: is it esteem for silence or might it be a wounded heart?
 We can refrain from saying much, doing our bit to preserve silence as a way into God, and so experience what this is like for us.
 We can also use words as a kind of defence against what might be revealed in silence, and so not discover (in our own experience) what is motivating us to avoid silence.
 This use of speech as defence and distraction is not motivated by an esteem for silence.
 Often what is at play here are our inner wounds, and a motivation (however hidden and well intended) to avoid the experience of them.

 Silence is the fruit of our passions being healed.
-This healing is the heart being purified; our consciousness being clarified.
+This healing is the heart being purified; our consciousness is being clarified.
 Silence is also the fruit of leaving thoughts and words behind, of having attention grow in the heart.
-This two-way dynamic – attention into the heart and what is in the heart being healed – this is what happens as we meditate.
+This two-way dynamic – attention into the heart, and what is in the heart being healed – this is what happens as we meditate.
 Attention on the mantra provides space and time for healing we might otherwise avoid.

-At Meditatio House we experience the challenge that this growing in silence is.
 A contemplative community of any kind esteems and experiences silence as a loving crucible of salvation and self-knowledge.
 Meditating as a community helps us to let go and cooperate with what the divine life in silence is wanting to do with us: heal us into more and more loving people of fewer and fewer words.